 However, other shark species aren't completely innocent.
 Sand tigers, hammerheads, and makos are also responsible for some attacks, while a third of shark attacks are made by lesser known species, such as black tips, nurse sharks, and various reef sharks.
 Overall, the bull shark may be the most dangerous species because of its aggressive attack patterns and its preferred habitat - shallow coastal waters.

-Statistically, there are between 30 and 50 unprovoked shark attacks reported worldwide each year, with five to ten of them proving fatal.
-Florida has the most attacks in the United States, with numbers since 1990 ranging from 10 to 37 per year.
+Statistically, there were 64 confirmed unprovoked shark attacks reported worldwide in 2019, with two of them proving fatal.
+Florida had the most attacks in the United States, with numbers since 1990 ranging from 10 to 37 per year.
 The United States tops the list for attacks worldwide. [ref]

 The vast majority of attacks occur within a few hundred yards of shore, simply because that's where most people enter the ocean.
-The number of attacks worldwide and in the U.S. have been increasing in recent years for a similar reason -- more people are taking coastal vacations and participating in ocean activities.
+The number of attacks worldwide and in the U.S. increase for a similar reason -- more people are taking coastal vacations and participating in ocean activities.
 There is no indication that sharks are actually becoming more aggressive.

 Government protection of aquatic mammals has led to thriving populations of seals, sea lions, and sea otters off the west coast of the U.S. All of these animals are prey for great white sharks.
 As a result, coastal areas near San Francisco -- particularly places that are obviously inhabited by large ocean mammal populations -- have increased numbers of great white sharks.
 There hasn't been a spike in great white attacks in these areas because for the most part people know better than to go swimming with sea lions when they know great whites are around.